Frequently asked questions

 During pilot this could be due to:

-You can manage your ID usage alert subscription in the Google Play Store or App Store:
+You can manage your ID alert subscription in the Google Play Store or App Store:

 Google/Android Instructions - Cancel, pause, or change a subscription on Google Play - Android - Google Play Help